jawspeak/simple-temporal-workflow/README.md

 ## Setup

+This assumes setup on a mac.

-You need gradle and Kotlin.
+You need gradle `brew install gradle` and Kotlin.

-If using Cursor, install the extensions:
+If using Cursor, `brew install kotlin` then install the VS Code extensions:
 - "Kotlin Language" by mathiasfrohlich
 - "Kotlin" by fwcd
 - "Code Runner" by formulahendry